Los Banos State Route 152 Pavement Anchor

 Project Description

-This project proposes to replace existing deteriorated pavement, improve the overall ride quality, and reduce immediate maintenance needs.
-This project also proposes to upgrade pedestrian facilities to current Americans with Disabilities Act (ADA) standards, and upgrade a bike route, Transportation Management System (TMS) elements, drainage facilities, guardrails, and roadway signs.
+The proposed project would replace existing deteriorated pavement to preserve and extend the service life of the pavement structure to improve the overall ride quality and reduce future routine maintenance.
+The project would also upgrade pedestrian facilities to current Americans with Disabilities Act (ADA) standards to improve pedestrian mobility, bike route, upgrade Transportation Management System (TMS) elements, drainage facilities, guardrails, and roadway signs.
+In addition, the proposed improvements will include pavement widening for turn lane and traffic signal improvements at the I Street intersection.
 The project limits are on State Route (SR) 152 in Merced County in and near Los Banos from 0.3 miles west of Badger Flat Road to 0.2 miles east of San Luis Street.

 Project Benefits